 Description

-The conversion of these cottages from a shippon in the C19 appears, on grounds of style, to have been the work of William White who is acredited with the design of the Chaplain's Cottage (not listed) at Arley Green which formerly exhibited similar characteristic fenestration.
-The tall, boldly moulded, chimney stacks are also characteristic of his style.
+The conversion of these cottages from a shippon in the 19th century is believed to have been carried out by William White, who is also credited with designing the Chaplain's Cottage at Arley Green, which displayed similar window styles.
+The tall, boldly moulded chimney stacks are characteristic of his architectural style.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.